cragis/McP/instructions/bones.md

 1. Make sure the uprights are square to the base, in both directions.
    :warning: important
 1. Make sure the crossbar is square to the uprights.
+1. For more rigidity, trianglular corner brace can be added at the 4 corners.
+This step is optional.

 ![](img/fig7.4.jpg)\